COVID-19 Impact on the Affordable Housing Industry

 Sections 4023 and 4024 of the Cares Act provide a short-term relief to both multifamily borrowers with federally backed mortgages and tenants residing in such affordable housing projects.
 Please contact your BRC advisor if you have any questions or need further assistance.

-Jamie L. Parsons Principal, CPA
+Jamie L. Parsons Partner, CPA

-Jamie is a Principal in our Firm’s assurance area with over 18 years of experience in public accounting.
+Jamie is a Partner in our Firm’s assurance area with over 18 years of experience in public accounting.
 She works primarily with non-profit organizations and clients involved in the affordable housing industry, including tax credit properties, U.S. Department of Housing and Urban Development and U.S. Department of Agriculture Rural Development sites.
 She has experience […]